railsfactory-abhiram/slate/source/index.html.md

           | Example API Secret: b19fszzt9e2z4wpu87r09zy58
 access_token| Should be sent through url  |  Required
           | Example Access Token: ssdfsdf7s87878sd878d87fd
+group_type_id  | Id of the Resident Group, giving this id will return all resident of a particular group | Optional
+    | Example group_type_id = 131131

 With the ***Access token*** provided in the url, the particular provider will be identified, and Residents of that particular provider will be sent in response.